-Simulate currents with water decals
+Simulate currents with a water decal

 To add deformation, foam, or current effects to a water surface, use a water decal, which is a texture projected onto the surface.